USI - Knowledge Communication USI - Università della Svizzera italiana USI - Knowledge Communication University of St. Gallen

 _ 7th edition: Interactive Knowledge Communication in University Teaching, Lugano, March 12th, 2008.

-Several professors of the communciation faculty of the University of Lugano have compiled their methods of conveying knowledge interactively in a faculty workshop.
+Several professors of the communciation faculty of the Università della Svizzera italiana have compiled their methods of conveying knowledge interactively in a faculty workshop.
 The following methods were

 gathered, described and clustered (includes links and comments).

 _ 8th edition: Effective Knowledge Communication in Research-based Teaching, Lugano, November 27th, 2009.
-Several course instructors and PhD students of the communication and economics faculties of the University of Lugano have participated at a workshop facilitated by Martin Eppler on how to make research-based teaching effective.
+Several course instructors and PhD students of the communication and economics faculties of the Università della Svizzera italiana have participated at a workshop facilitated by Martin Eppler on how to make research-based teaching effective.
 You can find the lets-focus templates that were used here.

-The first three editions and the fifth, seventh, and eight edition of the workshop were dedicated to the communication of scientific knowledge, whereas the fourth and sixth one were designed for professional audiences.
+Whereas the fourth and sixth editions of the workshop were designed for professional audiences, the other editions were dedicated to the communication of scientific knowledge.
 The participants worked with software-supported knowledge visualization and communication tools (the www.lets-focus.com suite).
 Our tools helped to better manage the discussion, and - at the same time - visualize and document knowledge-intensive, complex issues.

 Faculty: